-Nutty, coconutty, chocolate-y, and frosting covered, these Marmae bars are a classic dessert passed down from my mother-in-law, and perfect for the holiday season.
+Nutty, coconutty, chocolate-y, and frosting covered, these Marmae Bars are a classic dessert passed down from my mother-in-law.
+And perfect for the holiday season.

-As I was trying to prepare my blog for Christmas, and get together recipes that would actually be helpful for you guys for celebrating the holidays, and enjoying time with family, I enlisted the help of my family and friends.
-I asked what recipes they love making during the holidays, and what their traditions are.
+As I was trying to prepare my blog for Christmas, and get together recipes that would actually be helpful for you guys for celebrating the holidays, and enjoying time with family.
+I enlisted the help of my family and friends.
+So I asked what recipes they love making during the holidays, and what their traditions are.

-I got a lot of answers like thumbprint cookies, chocolate and peppermint, a roasted turkey, cranberry, etc. But I also got a handful of suggestions I had not considered before, and these marmae bars are one of those.
+I got a lot of answers like thumbprint cookies, chocolate and peppermint, a roasted turkey, cranberry, etc. But I also got a handful of suggestions I had not considered before, and these Marmae Bars are one of those.

 - 1 2/3 cup finely chopped graham crackers

 - 1/4 cup sugar + 1 Tbs divided

 - 5 Tbs cocoa powder

 - 1 large egg